mautrix/docs/bridges/go/imessage/ios/setup.md

 be as simple as compiling mautrix-imessage on a Mac with Apple Silicon.

 ### Precompiled builds
-You can get the Brooklyn app with a bundled mautrix-imessage from the Cydia repo:
+You can get the Brooklyn app with a bundled mautrix-imessage from the Cydia repo.
+The repo is currently available at <http://beeper.gitlab.io/brooklyn/>.

-TODO: cydia repo
+After adding the repo in Cydia, simply install the "Brooklyn" package from the repo.

 ## Configuring and running
 1. Get the [example config] and fill it out.
 You'll at least need to: